Intensive Beginners Jewellery Short Course - $1150

 If you're time-poor like me, then this intensive beginners jewellery making short- course is for you.
 It's held over two-full-days during the week or on a weekend.
 You’ll work at your own pace while learning the fundamentals of jewellery making.

 This intensive workshop is great value for money.
-There's no need to pay extra to work in silver, as 30 grams is included in your workshop fee.
-This is enough to make quite a few pieces including a chunky ring (or a set of stacker rings), a pendant and earrings (or a few pairs if they are smaller).
+There's no need to pay extra to work in silver, as up to 70 grams is included in your workshop fee.
+This is enough to make quite a few pieces including a chunky ring or two (or a set of stacker rings), a pendant or two, and some earrings (or a few pairs if they are smaller).
 You can make as pieces as you like during the two days, and extra silver will be available to purchase at cost price.

 You also get a gourmet lunch both days.
 So rather than attending classes week-after-week, you'll learn it all in two days.
-This is the only Intensive Beginners Jewellery Short Course in Victoria.
+This is the only Intensive Beginners Jewellery Short Course in Victoria and the only course of its type in Australia.

 Everyone will be making different pieces of jewellery, so you'll see how various types of jewellery is made.
 Classes are held around a big jewellers bench, so you'll have your own space, mircomotor and tool kit to use during the class.
 And, the beauty of working around this big jewellers bench is that you see what everyone else is working on.
 It's great fun and a really supportive environment in which to learn.